tfc/tfc.github.io/_posts/2017-07-02-order2_iterator.md

 Unfortunately, one extreme kind of low-level hackers that keep their code tight and short just out of plain responsibility, are the ones that use the same reasons as an excuse for writing code that contains a lot of duplicates, is complex, hard to read (but surely makes you feel smart while being written), and difficult to test.

 Code should be separated into composable libraric parts that serve isolated concerns.
-C++ allows combining the goals of reusable software, testable libraries, and logical decoupling with performance and binary size.
+C++ allows combining the goals of reusable software, testable libraries, and logical decoupling with high performance and low binary size.

 It is usually worth a try to implement a nice abstraction that turns out to be free with regard to assembly size and performance.